SpaceX delays trial run to space station

 SpaceX successfully launched, orbited and landed a Dragon capsule during a test flight in December 2010.

-The station, a $100 billion research laboratory flying about 240 miles (385 km) above Earth, also is serviced by Russian, European and Japanese ships.
+The station, a $100 billion research laboratory flying about 240 miles above Earth, also is serviced by Russian, European and Japanese ships.

 SpaceX and Orbital, which plans to debut its Antares rocket and Cygnus cargo capsule this year, are in line to be the first commercial firms to fly to the outpost, which is staffed by rotating crews of six astronauts.